Datahenge/btu/docs/installation.md

 1. **[BTU](https://github.com/Datahenge/btu)** : A Frappe web application.
 2. **[BTU Scheduler](https://github.com/Datahenge/btu_scheduler_daemon)** : A background daemon for Linux that schedules tasks, and acts as a liason between BTU and Python RQ.

-To use the BTU, you *must* install both.
+To use the BTU, you *must* install both applications on the same Linux device.

 ----